 Handmade and one-of-a-kind, this hair-on leather and buckskin purse has calf rope handles and tons of Wild West flair.
 This bag was created on a family farm in North Dakota.
 The two-tone hide and latigo-style stitching is ready for a day at the gathering or a night on the town.

 Donated by: Montana Association of Conservation Districts

-Montana Silversmiths translates the beauty of nature in their signature bright-cut engraving.
-This Western style belt buckle in gold and silver shows the bronc rider with spurs high, hat in hand, while the horse does his best to throw him.
+Montana silversmiths translate the beauty of nature in their signature bright-cut engraving.
+This Western-style belt buckle in gold and silver shows the bronc rider with spurs high and hat in hand, while the horse does his best to throw him.
 The black background lends itself to dressing up, but this buckle is perfect for everyday wear.